Jeremylin0904/CV_Food-classification/README.md

 ### Discussion

 * Domain selection model is not a good idea for handling domain shift problem.
-(Cost too much on model storage.)
+(The cost of model storage is too high.)
 * Accuracy on web scaping datset was too low.